Please note that Tapas no longer supports Internet Explorer.

 "Is there any point in not?"

-Therefore, he decided once seeing the stricken pale face during the testing, he concluded that it wouldn't be terrible to understand his roommate more carefully.
+Therefore, once he saw the stricken pale face during the testing, he concluded that it wouldn't be terrible to understand his roommate more carefully.
 More thoroughly.

 Noah, the hero.
 Noah, the beautiful and powerful.